szhorvat/MaTeX/README.md

 ## Revision history

+#### Version 1.4.0

+ - Separated `"Preamble"` and `"BasePreamble"` options.
+The default preamble is now in `"BasePreamble"`.
+The `"Preamble"` option can be set without needing to worry about the default.
+ - Package symbols are protected
+ - MaTeX now follows the standard Mathematica package structure.
+This means that it now consists of multiple files.
+Move the entire MaTeX directory (and not just `MaTeX.m`) into `$UserBaseDirectory/Applications` to install.

 #### Version 1.3.0

  - Added the `"TeXFileFunction"` and `"LogFileFunction"` options for easier debugging.
 Set them to `Print` to see the generated LaTeX code or the LaTeX log file.